magenta-aps/osdatascanner/docs/decision-history.md

 CPR-numbers.
 If the file contains a local high density of valid numbers, those will still be considered further.

+The number of bins is set to N / (3 * log N), where N is the total number of cpr-like numbers in a given object.
+With a cutoff value at 25%, and assuming the probability of a random 10-digit number being a valid cpr is 0.4%, and assuming the numbers are equally distributed between the bins, this ensures that the probability of getting any false positive is less than 0.1%.

-The cutoff value of 15% is set to be considerably higher than the random chance that a 10-digit number will be a valid CPR-number: 3.72%.
+The cutoff value of 25% is set to be considerably higher than the random chance that a 10-digit number will be a valid CPR-number: 3.72%.
 This number is calculated purely from the restrictions on the first 4 digits, and does not take into account modulus-11 or similar.